sebscholl/FuncE/READme.md

-# Funcy
+# FuncE

-Funcy (pronounced "FUNK-E") is a Ruby gem that provides a clean interface between Node.js functions and Ruby applications.
-It allows developers to leverage JavaScript code within a Ruby environment, offering a Function-as-a-Service (FaaS)-like experience.
+FuncE (pronounced "FUNK-E") is a Ruby gem that provides a clean interface between Node.js functions and Ruby apps.
+It lets developers to call JavaScript functions from their Ruby code, offering a Function-as-a-Service (FaaS)-like experience.

 ## Requirements

-To use Funcy, you must have Node.js installed in the environment where your Ruby application is running.
+To use FuncE, you must have Node.js installed in the environment where your Ruby application is running.
 This applies to both local development and production servers.

 You can check if Node.js is installed by running: